mesham/epython/README.md

 (you might want to place this in your .bashrc file)

-## 64 cores

-ePython has been developed and tested on a 16 core Epiphany machine, if you have a 64 core chip machine then it should work (still on 16 cores), and it should be trivial to edit the source and linker script to support the full 64 cores.
+## More advanced installation

+If you do not install ePython then you can still run epython from the current directory, as ./epython.sh but ensure that epython-device.elf is in the current directory when you run the interpreter.
+The epython.sh script will detect whether to run as sudo (earlier versions of the parallella OS) or not (later versions.)

+In order to include files (required for parallel functions) you must either run your Python codes in the same directory as the executables (and the modules directory) and/or export the EPYTHONPATH environment variable to point to the modules directory.
+When including files, by default ePython will search in the current directory, any subdirectory called modules and then the EPYTHONPATH variable, which follows the same syntax as the PATH variable.

+Issuing export EPYTHONPATH=$EPYTHONPATH:`pwd`/modules in the epython directory will set this to point to the current directory.
+You can also modify your ~/.bashrc file to contain a similiar command.
+For offload support you will need to export PYTHONPATH=$PYTHONPATH:`pwd`/modules/fullpython

 ## Rebuilding the parser/lexer
 To rebuild the parser and lexer too, then execute *make full*

 ## SREC and ELF

 The device executable is built in both SREC and ELF format, as of 2016 the loading of SREC on the Epiphany is deprecated and will be removed from later SDK releases.
 You can choose which to load via the -elf and -srec command line arguments.
-ELF is the default for ePython, apart from very old Epiphany SDK versions which support SREC.
+ELF is the default for ePython, apart from old Epiphany SDK versions which support SREC.